1. Select a discrete app icon.

 - Make sure software for all your devices is updated regularly.
 Not all devices will do this automatically, so you may need to go into settings and update manually

-- If possible, buy a router that has smart home security built into it, like the Luma Home.
+- If possible, buy a router that has smart home security built into it.

 Most importantly, stresses Moore, a survivor should never feel shamed into silence.
-Keeping a log of all the suspicious activity occuring will help you in reporting your case.
+Keeping a log of all the suspicious activity occurring will help you in reporting your case.

 “The use of tech to stalk is real.
 We live in a cyber era where technology will always outpace law enforcement, legislation and victim resources.”